 - Surgery.
 The most common operations, vertical banded gastroplasty and gastric bypass, radically reduce stomach volume.
 There are a variety of nutrient deficiencies that may occur as a result of these procedures.

-- Conventional doctors rarely have the time to do the dietary, nutritional or lifestyle counseling which is necessary to implement the changes needed for permanent weight loss.
+- Conventional doctors rarely have the time to do the dietary, nutritional or lifestyle counseling which is necessary to implement the changes needed for weight loss.

 Why Some Weight Loss Programs Fail

-- Not being realistic about the time that it takes for permanent healthy weight loss.
+- Not being realistic about the time that it takes for healthy weight loss.
 Expect your dietary and exercise changes to be lifelong habits.
 Plan to take 24-36 months to attain your ideal weight.

 - Failure to identify contributing factors in weight gain